vlad-onis/vlad-onis.github.io/_posts/2023-01-08-telemetry-part1.md

 tags: [rust]
 ---

+# This document is still a DRAFT - WIP

 This blog post introduces the telemetry concept in Rust as described by Luca Palmieri in his book "Zero2Production".

 > Disclaimer: This blogpost represents my personal notes and explanations of Zero2Production Telemetry chapter and should serve as a summary.
 No copyright intended.